Skip to Content

 Before I went to Oxford, I remember receiving a stern warning: “Watch out for the ghost of John Henry Newman!”

-This good advice—the best I’ve ever received, though I completely ignored it—came in an email from a Rhodes Scholar alumnus.
-A decade or so before me, he had come up to Oxford as a Presbyterian; two years later he was a Roman Catholic.
+This piece of advice—the best I ever received, though I ignored it—came in an email from a Rhodes Scholar alumnus a decade older than me.
+He had come up to Oxford a Presbyterian; two years later he was a Roman Catholic.
+Newman played a decisive role in his conversion.
 The weekend after my election to the Rhodes Class of 2020, he had learned from a press release that I was an evangelical.
 At least I was warned.

 Oxford, of course, is haunted by many ghosts.
 An X marks the spot on the Broad Street where Cranmer and Ridley were burned, now ten feet from the Harry Potter souvenir shop.
-Civil War ramparts—now a vine-covered mound of dirt—form the eastern boundary of the Rhodes House Garden.
-A wrought-iron statue of Atlas, rusted turquoise and bent over with no world in his hands to shrug, now stands atop an office building on Folly Bridge where Roger Bacon used to ponder the stars.
+Civil War defenses form the eastern boundary of the Rhodes House Garden.
+A wrought-iron statue of Atlas, rusted turquoise and bent over with no world in his hands to shrug under, now stands atop a building on Folly Bridge, near the place where Roger Bacon used to ponder the stars.

 Newman’s ghost is different from all of these—gentler, more diffuse, but also more persistent.
-It’s a quiet presence.
-It waits in the hushed reverence in the University Church of St. Mary’s, where Newman preached, and in the stained-glass portrait at the back of the antechapel of Oriel College, where he used to pray in a small alcove tucked behind the organ, his candle flickering through the window deep into the night.
-The windows are filled with images—books, cherubs playing the violin, and scenes from his time at Oxford.
-Across the neighboring panels run words from The Dream of Gerontius: “Praise to the holiest in the height, and in the depths be praise! / In all his words most wonderful, most sure in all his ways.”
+It is a quiet presence.
+It waits in the hushed reverence in the University Church of St Mary’s, where Newman preached, and in the stained-glass portrait at the back of the antechapel of Oriel College, where he used to pray in a small alcove tucked behind the organ, his candle flickering through the window deep into the night.
+The windows are filled with images—books, cherubs playing the violin, and images from his time at Oxford—and across them run words from The Dream of Gerontius: “Praise to the holiest in the height, and in the depths be praise! / In all his words most wonderful, most sure in all his ways.”
 Crossing First Quad, you almost walk on the words.

-Newman’s presence felt less like encountering the remains of a legendary figure than entering the flat of an absent friend.
-Even if he’s gone for a week, or forever, he still dwells in every detail.
-And after enough details begin to speak to you personally–the space heater left by the reading chair, the desk moved over to the window, the mug you gave him set on the counter by your favorite blend of coffee–you begin to wonder if he left the place expecting your arrival.
+The presence felt less like encountering the remains of a legendary figure than entering the flat of an absent friend.
+Even if he’s gone for a week—or forever—you recognize his intentions from the space heater left by the reading chair, the desk moved over to the window, the mug you gave him set on the counter by your favorite blend of coffee.
 In Oriel’s antechapel, the room seemed pre-arranged for a conversation I hadn’t yet learned how to have.

 “Now you know what it’s like to be a friend of Newman!”
-Sister Mary said, beaming, as she welcomed me and five Oxford friends to Littlemore early one morning this past summer, the week after I defended my dissertation on the Grammar of Assent.
-We had set out from Folly Bridge at seven-thirty that morning, winding our way along the Thames and up Rose Hill.
-We were a motley bunch of Oxfordians: a philosopher of law, an early modern historian, a Syriac scholar, a poet, an architect, a priest studying patristics, all friends of Newman.
+Sister Mary said, beaming, as she welcomed me and five Oxford friends to Littlemore early one morning the week after I defended my dissertation on the Grammar of Assent.
+We had set out from Folly Bridge at seven thirty that morning, winding our way along the Thames and up Rose Hill.
+We were a motley bunch of Oxfordians: a philosopher of law, an early modern historian, a Syriac scholar, a poet, an architect, a priest studying patristics, all Oxfordians.
 In my case the Littlemore sisters—from the Spiritual Family of the Work—had prayed for my viva examination.
-We came to give thanks.

 “It is the same as when he was here,” Sister Mary said as she drew back from a hug at the iron-wrought gate.
 “He is always so faithful.”

 Newman’s “college,” as he referred to it, sits unassumingly atop Rose Hill, across from the Golden Ball pub and the Blessed Dominic Barberi Catholic Church.
-The building began as a row of stables.
-Newman bought it in the late 1830s with the intention of turning it into a house of study, prayer, and silence.
-He converted the barn into a library, the stalls into cells.
-We walked into the library, stepped into his bare little room, knelt in his private chapel.
+The building began as a row of stables; in the late 1830s he bought it with the intention that it would be a quiet place: study, prayer, silence.
+He turned the barn into a library, the stalls into cells.
+We walked the library; we stepped into his bare little room; we knelt in the private chapel.
 I didn’t yet know what the small red flame meant.
-But something about the room struck me.
-I felt a presence I couldn’t name.
+But something about the room struck me like a tolling bell.

-Four years later, as we sat sipping tea and eating cake, one of my friends, the Syriac scholar, asked where to begin with Newman.
-Sister Mary’s eyes crinkled behind the little gold frames of her glasses: “Start with his life.”
+Four years later, as we sat sipping tea and eating cake, one of my friends—the Syriac scholar—asked where to begin with Newman.
+Sister Mary’s eyes crinkled behind the little gold frames: “Start with his life.”

-It was something the room itself seemed to demand.
+This was something the room itself seemed to demand.
 Where the old fireplace once stood there’s now a white door into the kitchen.
-An artificial hearth faces the library, and above it hangs a photograph of the memorial in the nearby church: Newman kneeling, hands clenched, Father Dominic Barberi standing, leaning down to receive him.
-The story is condensed into objects: the library where Newman struggled through conscience and Church history; the cells where he and friends kept the rule; the chapel with the red candle, silently announcing the Lord’s Presence in the Blessed Sacrament.
-How many people had Newman led before the same tabernacle?
-How many souls did Father Barberi receive into the Church that night on October 9, 1845?
+An artificial hearth faces the library, and above it hangs a photograph of the memorial: Newman kneeling, hands clenched; Father Dominic Barberi leaning to receive him.
+The story is condensed into objects: the library where he struggled with conscience and history; the cells where he and friends kept the rule; the chapel where the red candle taught me, belatedly, what it signifies.

-The help was perhaps most tangible during a visit to the Birmingham Oratory in my second year.
-Newman was the first to bring the Oratory of St Philip Neri to England.
-He established the Oratory in Birmingham shortly after returning from his studies and ordination in Rome in 1848.
+The help was perhaps most tangible during a visit to the Birmingham Oratory during my second year.
+Newman was the first to bring the Oratory of Saint Philip Neri to England.
+He established the Oratory in Birmingham in 1848 shortly after returning from his studies and ordination in Rome.
 He lived there for the rest of his life.
-My friend, the same leader of the Newman reading group, brought me along one day in Trinity Term for a trip to the archives.
+My friend, the same leader of the Newman reading group, brought me along one day in Trinity term for a trip to the archives.
 Shifting through the endless draft papers of the Grammar, with all the boxes spread out on the wooden table, thinking of all the footnotes, struggling to read Newman’s cursive, I felt my head start to spin.
 I asked for help.
-A half-hour later, I stumbled upon a typescript that ended up being a crucial source for my dissertation.
+A half hour later, I stumbled upon a typescript that ended up being a crucial source for my dissertation.

-After the morning’s work, the Oratory’s archivist kindly took me and my friend for a tour of Newman’s rooms.
+After the morning’s work, the Oratory’s archivist kindly took my friend and me for a tour of Newman’s rooms.
 His apartment had been left undisturbed since he died in 1890 (with the exception of one dusting before Benedict XVI’s visit).
-The space was ingeniously divided into thirds, almost like a maze: one compartment between the desk and the wall for study; one corridor for prayer between the back of the desk and a wall-divider; his private chapel between the back of the divider and the far wall of the rooms.
+The space was ingeniously divided into thirds, almost like a maze: one compartment between the desk and the wall for study, one corridor for prayer between the back of the desk and a wall divider, his private chapel between the back of the divider and the far wall of the rooms.
 Bookshelves surrounded the perimeter, and hung all around the walls were photographs of Newman’s friends.
 They covered the back wall behind his desk and occupied every spare inch of blank space around the chapel.
-Faces, lay and clerical, old and young, women and men, all constellations around the portrait of St. Francis de Sales above the altar, from whom Newman borrowed the motto of his Cardinalate, Cor ad cor loquitur.
-Images of St. Athanasius, St. Basil, and St. John the Evangelist comforting the Blessed Virgin Mary adorned the small kneeler where he prayed for several hours every morning.
-Like his twenty-first century disciples in Oxford, Newman seemed to live in the presence of invisible friends.
+Faces, lay and clerical, old and young, women and men, all constellations around the portrait of Saint Francis de Sales above the altar, from whom Newman borrowed the motto of his Cardinalate, Cor ad cor loquitur.
+Images of Saint Athanasius, Saint Basil, and Saint John the Evangelist comforting the Blessed Virgin Mary adorned the small kneeler where he prayed for several hours every morning.
+Like his twenty-first-century disciples in Oxford, Newman seemed to live in the presence of invisible friends.
 He even carried with him those he left behind.
-Over the door to the office hung a portrait of the University Church of St. Mary’s, the same spire I saw from my eastward facing window.
-Next to that, the archivist told us, there had once been a portrait of St. Peter’s Square in Rome.
+Over the door to the office hung a portrait of the University Church of St Mary’s, the same spire I saw from my eastward facing window.
+Next to that, the archivist told us, used to hang a portrait of Saint Peter’s Square in Rome.

 “Newman was like the Anglican pope,” Sister Mary said, smiling, during our tour of the Littlemore library.
 “It’s difficult to understand today just how much he was giving up when he converted.”